dan-ftp/fusion-conclusion/_posts/2026-03-17-fusion-fortnightly-2026-03-17.md

 [Helical Fusion announced the construction site for its Helix HARUKA program will be located on the National Institute for Fusion Science campus](https://prtimes.jp/main/html/rd/p/000000059.000089262.html), with manufacturing and construction underway toward a 2027 energization test.

 ---

+Renewal Fuels, operating as American Fusion (as I reported a few issues ago is the original public fusion company) [releases](https://www.globenewswire.com/news-release/2026/03/09/3251763/0/en/Renewal-Fuels-Inc-OTC-RNWF-Operating-as-American-Fusion-Appoints-Andrew-S-Mikulski-as-Independent-Director-and-Provides-Patent-Portfolio-Update-for-Texatron-Fusion-Platform.html) a [bunch](https://www.globenewswire.com/news-release/2026/03/11/3253710/0/en/Renewal-Fuels-Inc-OTC-RNWF-Operating-as-American-Fusion-Appoints-Sebastian-E-Hoyos-as-Chief-Revenue-Officer-to-Lead-Commercialization-Strategy-for-Texatron-Platform.html) of [announcements](https://www.globenewswire.com/news-release/2026/03/11/3253973/0/en/Renewal-Fuels-Inc-OTC-RNWF-Operating-as-American-Fusion-Issues-Statement-Regarding-False-Online-Report-of-Public-Offering.html).
+Most interesting was their [SEC Form 10](https://www.sec.gov/Archives/edgar/data/96664/000107997326000298/rnwf-form10.htm) in which it is disclosed they plan on achieving a 100 MW D+He3 fusion system before the end of 2026, have filed 20 patents and plan to file an additional 240 by the end of 2026, and over half of their liabilities are due to litigation ($670k).
+Most interestingly, their majority common shareholder is Justin Costello who, as far as I can tell, ["...posed as a billionaire and twice-wounded Special Forces Iraq veteran to dupe investors while portraying himself as a legal cannabis mogul, pleaded guilty Wednesday (Jan 18 2023) to securities fraud"](https://www.cnbc.com/2023/01/18/fake-billionaire-justin-costello-pleads-guilty-in-fraud.html) and [was convicted](https://www.justice.gov/usao-wdwa/pr/former-bellevue-washington-resident-sentenced-12-years-prison-securities-fraud).
+If I'm confuseing this Justin Costello with someone else, please let me know.
+I don't give investing advice, but...

+---
+## Funding

+[Sumitomo Corporation announced it made an equity investment in SHINE](https://www.sumitomocorp.com/en/jp/news/topics/2026/group/20260310).
+Sumitomo is a diversified corporation that produces cryogenics, vacuum, and superconducting hardware, which could be used in fusion.
+It sees the SHINE, as well as its TAE, investments as helping them get into the fusion industry and bring it to East Asia.

+---
 ## Government

-(The UK releases its 2026 fusion strategy)[https://www.gov.uk/government/publications/uk-fusion-strategy-2026].
-The new strategy is about more public money, a stronger delivery organization around STEP, more explicit supply-chain and skills policy, and a push to make the UK the easiest jurisdiction in which to build and finance a fusion project.
-The UK government will invest more than £2.5 billion over five years, with roughly £1.3 billion for STEP through UK Fusion Energy, £740 million for fusion R&D infrastructure across magnetic and inertial confinement, and £180 million for LIBRTI, its tritium-breeding facility.
+[The U.K. releases its 2026 fusion strategy](https://www.gov.uk/government/publications/uk-fusion-strategy-2026).
+The new strategy is about more public money, a stronger delivery organization around STEP, more explicit supply-chain and skills policy, and a push to make the U.K. the easiest jurisdiction in which to build and finance a fusion project.
+The U.K. government will invest more than £2.5 billion over five years, with roughly £1.3 billion for STEP through U.K. Fusion Energy, £740 million for fusion R&D infrastructure across magnetic and inertial confinement, and £180 million for LIBRTI, its tritium-breeding facility.

 ---

-[The US Department of Energy announced $293M Request for Application](https://www.energy.gov/articles/energy-department-announces-293-million-funding-support-genesis-mission-national-science) in support of The Genisis Mission to use AI to advance fusion and other areas covered by the department.
+[The U.S. Department of Energy announced $293M Request for Applications](https://www.energy.gov/articles/energy-department-announces-293-million-funding-support-genesis-mission-national-science) in support of The Genisis Mission to use AI to advance fusion and other areas covered by the department.

 ---